bwv988/docker-postgres-hive/README.md

-# Docker for using PostgreSQL as metastore in Apache Hive.
+# Docker for PostgreSQL configured to be used as Metastore in Apache Hive

 ## Introduction

 This docker container extends the official PostgreSQL docker image **FIXME: insert link**.
 It adds schema files & creates users.

-## Usage
+## Usage examples

 **FIXME**